tari-project/rfcs/src/RFC-0330_Cerberus.md

 ## Shards, substates and state addresses

 The central idea of Cerberus is that all possible state objects are assigned a unique address, deterministically.
 Know the state, know the address [^1].
-The state space is incredible large, with 2^256 possible slots.
-The chance of any two pieces of state ever trying to occupy the same slot is vanishingly small.
+The state space is incredibly large, with 2^256 possible substate addresses; which is way more than the number of atoms in our galaxy.
+The chance of any two pieces of state ever trying to occupy the same substate is vanishingly small.

+The state space is also evenly divided into contiguous sections, called shards.
+Each shard covers a set of non-overlapping substate addresses and the full set of shards covers the entire state space.

-Each validator node registered on the base layer is randomly assigned a set of state slots to cover.
-This set is a contiguous set of state addresses, and is known as a _shard_.
-As the network grows, multiple nodes will cover the same slot, and these nodes will need to reach consensus on any state changes involving substates in their shard.
+Each validator node registered on the base layer is randomly assigned a shard to cover.
+The number of shards depends on the total number of validator nodes in the network.

-Collectively, all the nodes covering the same shard are known as a _validator node committee_ (VNC).
+Collectively, all the nodes covering the same shard are known as a _validator (node) committee_ (VNC).

+Broadly speaking, the shard-assignment algorithm will try to arrange tings in a way that every shard has the same number of validator nodes covering it.

 The number of nodes in a VNC is set system-wide.
-The final number has not been determined yet, but it will likely be a value, 3n+1, where n is an integer between 8 and 33, giving a committee size of between 25 and 100 nodes.
+The final number has not been determined yet, but it will be a value, 3n+1, where n is an integer between 8 and 33, giving a committee size of between 25 and 100 nodes.

 As nodes continue to join the network, the target committee size stays fixed, whereas the shard size will shrink.
 This is what will allow the Tari network to scale to achieve